Whisper40/JamIutMdm/README.md

 ```

 ### Disclaimer
-Ce script est proposé à des fins d'expérimentation **uniquement**, le code source est disponible uniquement dans un but pédagogique.
+[FR] Ce script est proposé à des fins d'expérimentation **uniquement**, le code source est disponible uniquement dans un but pédagogique.
 Aucune maintenance ne sera garantie sur ce projet.

 Merci de faire bon usage de ce code.

-This script is offered for experimental purposes **only**, the source code is available only for educational purposes.
+[ENG] This script is offered for experimental purposes **only**, the source code is available only for educational purposes.
 No maintenance will be guaranteed on this project.

 Thank you for making good use of this code.